 1 INTELLECTUAL PROPERTY RIGHTS, TITLE AND RISK

-1.2 The IPR together with all image and moral rights in all materials and other similar deliverables as specified in the LOE, including but not limited to artwork, photography, footage (in all forms of media), copy and other work (“Materials”) produced as a result of the Agreement shall be the property of CSM.
+1.1 Subject to 1.3, the Intellectual Property together with all image and moral rights in all materials and other similar deliverables as specified booking, including but not limited to artwork, photography, footage (in all forms of media), copy and other work (“Materials”) produced as a result of the Agreement shall be the property of CSM.

-1.5 On payment in full by the Client of all Charges due to CSM (defined in 2.1 below), any IPR lawfully assigned by subcontractors and their agents to CSM and CSM’s own IPR in the Materials and Concepts may be assigned to the Client subject to payment by the Client of any assignment costs.
+1.4 On payment in full by the Client of all Charges due to CSM (defined in 2.1 below), any Intellectual Property owned by CSM (or their subcontractors) relating to the specific items provided for the Client as part of the Services may be assigned to the Client, at CSM’s discretion, subject to payment by the Client of any assignment costs.

-1.8 Where physical goods are being supplied, risk shall pass to the Client on delivery to a venue or location agreed with the Client.
+1.7 Where physical goods are being supplied, risk shall pass to the Client on delivery of such goods to the Client.

-2.1 All fees, costs and expenses (the “Charges”) will be set out in the LOE and are subject to the addition of Value Added Tax at the current rate.
+2.1 All fees, costs and expenses (the “Charges”) will be set out in writing and are subject to the addition of Value Added Tax at the current rate.

 2.2 All invoices issued by CSM are payable within thirty (30) days of presentation.

 2.3 The Charges are exclusive of all disbursements and other incidental expenses incurred by CSM on behalf of the Client.
-Examples of these disbursements and incidental expenses are in relation to: advertising artwork and mechanical items (i.e. block typesetting), design printing, media monitoring including press cuttings, courier services, prizes and promotional gifts, postage, cost of photocopying and stationery, photography and prints, press material distribution, subsistence, telephone, e-mail charges, travel and accommodation, hospitality and any copyright assignment fees.
-Such disbursements and incidental expenses shall be stated on the invoice issued by CSM and shall be payable by the Client in accordance with clause 2.2 above.
+Such disbursements and incidental expenses shall be agreed in advance with the Client, stated on the invoice issued by CSM and shall be payable by the Client in accordance with clause 2.2 above.

 2.4 CSM reserves the right to add a handling charge of fifteen percent (15%) + VAT of the amount of disbursements invoiced with the prior written agreement of the Client.